BritishPandaChick/dogs/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.22.3: Fixes a security issue (see the changelog for more info).
-Fix potential issues with scanning of backup history.
-Update AWS SDK version.
-Various other small tweaks and fixes.
+* 1.22.4: Fixes a conflict with plugins using guzzlehttp 6/7 and with a buggy JetPack autloader.
+N.B.
+1.22.3 fixed a security issue (see the changelog for more info) on sites that have non-trusted logins.
 A recommended update for all.